 Some characteristics are listed in the following table.

-Black powder is still in use as a rocket propellant, but only found in fireworks and model rocket motors.
+Black powder is still in use as a rocket propellant, but it is only found in fireworks and model rocket motors.
 Black powder may occasionally be used for igniting solid propellant rocket motors.
-Due to its low specific impulse, hygroscopic and powdery nature, the propellant has for long been replace by far more energetic, mechanical strong and stable compounds.
+Due to its low specific impulse, hygroscopic and powdery nature, the propellant has long since been replaced by far more energetic, mechanical strong and stable compounds.

 Modern solid propellants consist of ingredients that are in a solid and liquid state during the mixing process.
 All solids are typically based on an oxygen rich salt like ammonium perchlorate (NH4ClO4) as the oxidizer and aluminum powder (Al) as fuel.
 Ammonium perchlorate contains 54.5 % per weight oxygen.
 The liquid part is often an industrial long chain polymer.
 The purpose of the polymer is to harden and thereby fixate the powered based part of the mix.
 A commonly used polymer is Hydroxyl-Terminated PolyButadiene or HTPB (CxHyOz).
 The hardening process is triggered by adding a hardener agent like Isoforon diisocyanat (C12H18N2O2) in order to start the cross-polymerization process.